obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/for Plugin Developers.md

 ---

 # for Plugin Developers
-This note collects resources and guides for beginner and expert plugin designers for [[Obsidian]].
+This note collects resources and guides for beginner and expert plugin developers for [[Obsidian]].

 ## FAQ